OFA-Sys/OFA/transformers.md

 git clone https://huggingface.co/OFA-Sys/OFA-tiny
 ```

 After, refer the path to OFA-tiny to `ckpt_dir`, and prepare an image for the testing example below.
 Also, ensure that you have pillow and torchvision in your environment.
+Check if there is the directory `generate` in your model directory `transformers/src/transformers/models/ofa` to ensure that you can use the sequence generator that we provide.

 ```
 >>> from PIL import Image